-The Old Testament tells us that God appeared as a human being on several occasions.
+The Old Testament tells us that God appeared on earth on several occasions.
 If Jesus wanted only to heal and teach, he could have simply appeared.
 But he did more: he became a human.
 Why?
-So he could die.
+Here’s an important reason: so he could die.
 To understand Jesus, we need to understand his death.
 His death is part of the gospel message and something all Christians should know about.

 Born to die

 Jesus said, “The Son of Man did not come to be served, but to serve, and to give his life as a ransom for many” (Matthew 20:28).
 He came to give his life, to die, and his death would result in salvation for others.
-This was the reason he came to earth.
+This is why he came to earth.
 His blood was poured out for others (Matthew 26:28).

 The suffering servant

 It was written in the Old Testament, Jesus said.
 Where was it written?
 Isaiah 53 is one of the prophecies.
 Jesus quoted Isaiah 53:12 when he said: “It is written: ‘And he was numbered with the transgressors’; and I tell you that this must be fulfilled in me.
 Yes, what is written about me is reaching its fulfillment” (Luke 22:37).
 Jesus, although without sin, was to be counted among sinners.
 Notice what else is written in Isaiah 53: